TERMS & CONDITIONS

 If you stay two weeks or more, then we offer to do a mini-clean during your stay, included in the price, after every week of stay.
 The mini clean will take 3-4 hours, or shorter if we can arrange a larger team.
 We will hover, change towels and bed linen and give the kitchen and bathrooms a clean.
 We can arrange a suitable time with you (e.g. when you are out).
 Should you prefer to look after your lodge yourself during a longer stay, then you will find everything needed in your lodge (Dyson hoover and all the usual cleaning materials) and we can deliver a new set of towels and/or linen to you.

 Please make sure you leave no belongings behind.
+At the moment, we find a phone charger or USB cable at every cleaning!
+Please check your drawers!
 We cannot be responsible for retrieving and posting of your lost items.
 If it is of great importance to you, then please contact us as soon as you can and we will do our very best, but we can only send items back to you if you pay for the postage.

 TOWELS AND BEDLINEN, OUR PILLOW MENU AND YOUR MATTRESS

-Bed linen, kitchen towels, and a generous supply of bath towels will be provided.
+Bed linen, dish towels, and a generous supply of bath towels will be provided.
 You will always find a set of bath towels put ready for every person and a second set for everyone in the cupboard.
-Should you need more towels, then you can simply ask us.
+Should you need more towels, then you can simply ask us for more, rather than washing towels in the lodge (we’d rather wash them in bulk).
 If you stay two weeks or longer, your towels and bed linen can be changed after every week of your stay.
-Please note that the cupboard in the master bedroom supplies a waterproof mattress cover should you need this.
-It's your responsibility to apply it to prevent damage to the mattress topper, or even to the mattress.

 Our bed linen is a top quality Egyptian cotton with a high thread count.
 There also is a pillow menu: on the bed, you will find a ‘firm support’ pillow and a medium density pillow.
 A softer pillow is waiting in your cupboard so you can choose or arrange your favourite combination.